Quantum observation scheme universally identifying causalities from correlations: Conclusions and Future Works

 \section{Conclusions and Future Works}

 The possibility of intervening is requisite for causal reasoning of classical causal models.
 However, the interventionist schemes cannot be directly applied to the quantum case.
-The dilemma is presented as a choice between relinquishing one of two assumptions: the Causal Markov Condition or faithfulness (no-fine-tuning) \citep{shrapnel2015discovering}.
-Instead of trying to modify one of the existing assumptions, another probably better approach to avoid such dilemma is reformulating causal models in a way that makes direct use of the quantum formalism and providing a quantum interventionist framework for Bayesian inference as well as causal inference \citep{pienaar2017causality}.
+The dilemma is presented as a choice between relinquishing one of two assumptions: the causal Markov condition or faithfulness (no-fine-tuning) \citep{shrapnel2015discovering}.
+Instead of trying to modify one of the existing assumptions, another probably better approach to avoid such a dilemma is reformulating causal models in a way that makes direct use of the quantum formalism and providing a quantum interventionist framework for Bayesian inference as well as causal inference \citep{pienaar2017causality}.

-In this paper, distinct from the quantum interventionist framework, we adopt the frequentist manner and prove that quantum observation schemes can universally identify causalities from correlations.
-We first analyze the manner in which the statistic $\bold{P}$ moves when the observables are transformed by unitary operations.
+In this paper, distinct from the quantum interventionist framework, we adopt the frequentist manner and prove that quantum observational schemes can universally distinguish causality from correlations.
+We first analyze the way in which the statistic $\bold{P}$ moves when the observables are transformed by unitary operations.
 Using this obtained property, we show how to design unitary matrices to make quantum common causes and quantum causality be distinguishable.
-A discrimination method is developed and is testified by simulation.
+A general method is developed to distinguish the two and is testified by simulation experiments.
 Nonetheless, the mixture case of quantum common causes and quantum direct causes may also account for the observed correlation, which was not discussed in this paper.
-We leave its analysis and the development of corresponding discrimination method in the future work.
+We leave its analysis and the method development in the future work.